grscheller/scheller-linux-archive/fpinscala/src/main/scala/fpinscala/parallelism/README.md

 Chapter 7.

-Exploring how to do concurrent processing in a purely functional way.
+Exploring how to do concurrent processing in a purely functional way<br>
+while working through the exercises in "Functional Programming in Scala"<br>
+by Paul Chiusana and Runar Bjarnason.

 ### Type alias [`Par[A]`](https://github.com/grscheller/scheller-linux-archive/blob/master/fpinscala/src/main/scala/fpinscala/parallelism/Par.scala#L11)
 * Type alias to produce a future parallel computation.